 HARVESTING THE CLAY

-Our special clay is harvested from secluded and non-industrialized lands from across the USA.
-Great care is taken to ensure the composition and purity of our clays.
-We are probably the 1st cookware makers to guarantee even our raw material-that it is free of any chemicals and toxic contaminants like LEAD and/or CADMIUM etc. (Test results from our most recent harvest).
+The MEC clay is harvested from secluded and non-industrialized lands from across the USA.
+Great care is taken to ensure the composition and purity of our clay.
+We are probably the 1st cookware makers to guarantee even our raw material — that it’s free of chemicals, toxins and other contaminants like LEAD and/or CADMIUM. (see what essential minerals it’s made up of)

 PREPARING THE CLAY

 The harvested clay is then wet and pugged (the process of making workable clay) and any stones are removed.
-The wet clay is then left to sit/season for a period of 48 hours.
+The wet clay is left to sit for a period of 48 hours.
 Any trapped air is later removed by wedging.